yj7082126/musubi-tuner/docs/wan.md

 Download the DiT weights from the following page: https://huggingface.co/Comfy-Org/Wan_2.1_ComfyUI_repackaged/tree/main/split_files/diffusion_models

+Wan2.1 Fun Control model weights can be downloaded from [here](https://huggingface.co/alibaba-pai/Wan2.1-Fun-14B-Control).
+Navigate to each weight page and download.

 Please select the appropriate weights according to T2V, I2V, resolution, model size, etc.

 `fp16` and `bf16` models can be used, and `fp8_e4m3fn` models can be used if `--fp8` (or `--fp8_base`) is specified without specifying `--fp8_scaled`. **Please note that `fp8_scaled` models are not supported even with `--fp8_scaled`.**